 - To encourage student research of high quality, and to promote an outlet for publication.

 - To create and administer funds for furthering graduate study and/or research in the field of Geography.

 - To encourage members to apply geographic knowledge and skills in service to humankind.

 GTU is open to all Geography majors with either:

 - an overall GPA of 3.0 or higher, or

 - a departmental GPA of 3.0 or higher with at least 12 hours of credits in Geography.

-- Submit your essays for publication in GTU's Geographical Bulletin
+- Members may submit essays for publication in GTU's Geographical Bulletin.

 GTU students meet with the Appalachian Geographical Society.
-Contact Dr. Mike Mayfield at email@example.com for more information about ASU GTU.
+For more information about ASU GTU, contact Dr. Mike Mayfield at email@example.com.